-- 12. Government entities and Semi-government entities/ companies - a.
+- 12. Government entities - a.
 All entities as defined in 'Scope of the policy' section. - b.
 These entities are buyers of Cloud services.

 All the entities mentioned above will ensure continuous and transparent collaboration to drive the Cloud adoption in the Government sector in KSA.